 - Also, Little Sisters bringing rewards literally appear out of thin air if you are near a Gatherer's Garden when they are sent in.

-- The sequel is more obvious.
+- The sequel BioShock 2 is more obvious.
 Anytime you enter an 'optional' room, Splicers walk in behind you as soon as you start looking around.

-- And of course, you can't grab a keycard in Doom without unleashing demons from hell, hence the name of the trope.
+- You can't grab a keycard in Doom without unleashing demons from hell, hence the name of the trope.

 - MAP16: Suburbs in Doom II has the biggest squad in either game - grabbing the first key brings in a stream of imps and pinky demons, spawning once every second or two, for nearly a full minute.